koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 OK, now the test is passed!

 ## Update a file name

-The next test is "should be able to update a file name".
-The test is failed.

 Because this is an operation for updating, not mounting.
 So let's implement `commitUpdate`.